Browse

 PubMed

-Design and Methods: We screened 6,558 PTC patients who had undergone BRAFV600E mutation testing between January 2009 and December 2017.
-After exclusion, 6,438 PTC patients were enrolled.
-We used logistic regression, and restricted cubic spline plots of the adjusted odd ratios (ORs) were illustrated to model the relationship between BMI and BRAFV600E mutation.
+We screened 6558 PTC patients who had undergone BRAFV600E mutation testing between January 2009 and December 2017.
+After exclusion, 6438 PTC patients were enrolled.
+We used logistic regression, and restricted cubic spline plots of the adjusted odds ratios (ORs) were illustrated to model the relationship between BMI and the BRAFV600E mutation.

-Conclusions: Our study found that a higher BMI was positively associated with BRAFV600E mutation in patients with primary tumor size > 1cm.
-These results suggest that the association between BMI and BRAFV600E mutation status differs depending on primary tumor size.
+Our study found that a higher BMI was positively associated with the BRAFV600E mutation in patients with a primary tumor size >1 cm.
+These results suggest that the association between BMI and the BRAFV600E mutation status differs depending on primary tumor size.

 Search for other papers by Hyun-Jin Lee in